Changissnz/nu_merchant_principal/README.md

-change onto an executable argument, the constituents of the argument that serve as the greatest source of dependency for other constituents' dependencies are the ones with the greatest attraction for an adversarial agent's attempts to modify it by outcome engineering, especially if those constituents are mutable.
+change onto an executable argument, the constituents of the argument that serve as the greatest source of dependency for other constituents' dependencies are the ones with the greatest attraction for an adversarial agent's attempts to modify by outcome engineering, especially if those constituents are mutable.